reachsrirams/openstack-scripts/README.md

 #### Platform supported - Ubuntu
 #### OpenStack version - Juno
+#### Prerequisites ####
+Git packages must be installed on your Ubuntu server.
+This is needed to checkout the scripts to your Ubuntu server.

 #### Important Notes ####
 1. The installation installs only Open vSwitch packages by default.
 Installing Linux bridge can be done using a utility script provided in `util` directory.